 There are few places that can boast such stark beauty and warm hospitality as Newfoundland.
 It's with good reason that so many people travel there each year.
 But getting to Newfoundland takes a bit of foresight and travelers always debate if they should fly or take the ferry.
 And if they do take the ferry, which one?
 I'm hoping my research and personal experience will help!

-Before you go, consider how you'll get around
+Before you decide, consider how you'll get around Newfoundland once you arrive.

 First things first!
 Newfoundland is a large island and distances between major towns are lengthy.

 Your options for getting around include inter-provincial flights between major cities, private charters (in which case, you're likely reading the wrong blog!) and the DRL bus line, which covers 25 stops across the island (including the ferry terminals).
 And if you have plenty of time, experience, and powerful thigh muscles, you can also bike.
 But by far the most convenient way to get around is by car.

 If your decision to fly versus taking the ferry to Newfoundland is based on finances, don't forget to include the cost of either renting a car in Newfoundland or driving your own car across Canada to catch the ferry.
 In other words: add up ALL your transportation costs to make an informed decision.
 (And, if you're super keen on budgeting - just like me! - check out our post on the most affordable ways to refill a rental car.)